hacksysteam/HackSysExtremeVulnerableDriver/README.md

 Download
 --------
-If you do not want to build **HackSys Extreme Vulnerable Driver** from source, you can download pre-build executables for the latest release:
+If you do not want to build **HackSys Extreme Vulnerable Driver** from source, you could download pre-built executables for the latest release:

 &nbsp;&nbsp;&nbsp;&nbsp;[HEVD.zip]